-SteelSeries Arctis Nova 7 headset review
+SteelSeries Arctis Nova 7 headset review: A happy medium

-(Pocket-lint) - SteelSeries launched its Arctis Nova lineup of headsets with a bang at the premium end, stunning us with first the Nova Pro and then the simply sublime Nova Pro Wireless.
+SteelSeries launched its Arctis Nova lineup of headsets with a bang at the premium end, stunning us with first the Nova Pro and then the simply sublime Nova Pro Wireless.

 That's not the extent of the lineup, though, and the lower price of the Nova 7 means that it represents a much more widely attractive option for those looking to pick up a new headset.
 Here's how we've found it to use for a few weeks.